celineli99/celineli99.github.io/_posts/2021-08-02-Gap-Year-In-Review.md

 I learnt much about the **art of cooking**.
 I tried out many new recipes and through a lot of practice, learnt that the real art is not to follow recipes step-by-step, but be able to adapt and deviate from them as appropriate.
 I started to compose meals in the first place based on their macros (protein-carbs-fats-fibre), rather than their ingredients.

 I saw and enjoyed the **beauty of nature**.
 Going to Iceland and visiting Singapore allowed me to experience completely different climates than at home.
 One being always cold, one always hot and tropical, I learnt about the individual characteristics of the region.
-In Iceland, I learnt about geothermal energy, volcano eruptions,
+In Iceland, I learnt about geothermal energy, volcano eruptions, polar lights and how mass tourism can ruin natural heritage sites.

 ### What did I learn about myself?